-Growing up in France, a lot of emphasis was put on history classes.
-We studied ancient history, like the Greeks and the Romans, but also modern and contemporary history.
-In the name of the “devoir de mémoire” (a French expression that can loosely be translated as the “responsibility to remember”), we weren’t spared any atrocity: the French government that collaborated with Hitler during WWII, the role of France during the European Scramble for Africa, the bloody decolonisation wars… The list was long.
+Emphasis was put on History when I was a kid in France.
+We studied the Greeks and the Romans, but also modern and contemporary history.
+In the name of the “devoir de mémoire” (a French expression that can loosely be translated as the “responsibility to remember”), we weren’t spared any atrocity—the French government that collaborated with Hitler during WWII, the role of France during the European Scramble for Africa, the bloody decolonization wars… The list was long.

 The list is long.